ByyteMaster/Quotes-generator-HTML-/README.md

 # ✨ Quotes Generator Website

-A beautiful and interactive quotes website built using HTML, CSS, and JavaScript.
+A beautiful and interactive quotes website built using HTML, CSS, and JavaScript .

 ## 🚀 Features